Emmanuel-Sefah-Boakye/prolific/README.md

-The file is about precipitation that is greater than equal to 250mm in Ghana.
+The file is about precipitation that is greater than or equal to 250mm in Ghana.